MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 ### Step 2 — For 0.CL/CL.0 conditions, find an early-response gadget

-If Ir obfuscated-CL request produces a timeout instead of a clean response, I likely have a deadlock, not a dead end.
+If my obfuscated-CL request produces a timeout instead of a clean response, I likely have a deadlock, not a dead end.
 Look for an endpoint the back-end will answer without reading the full body — static assets served directly by something like nginx are the classic example.
 Confirmation looks like: send request A (obfuscated CL, ERG target) → back-end responds early despite an incomplete body → send request B down the same connection → if B’s response shows the back-end interpreted leftover bytes from A as part of B, I’ve confirmed a real desync, not a timeout artifact.

 ### Step 3 — Escalate to Response Queue Poisoning (RQP) for real impact